BoyVOL/ImpactAlert/README.md

 # ImpactAlert
 Fast and furious space sim

-To doanload current version of a game, go to Export and download .rar archive.
+To download current version of a game, go to Export and download .rar archive.